Designing PCBs for IoT: How to Plan for FCC Certification and Testing

 I knew IoT was everywhere, or it was going to be.
 You could wear smartwatches or fitness trackers, order detergent from a button in the laundry room, and have your crockpot text you that dinner is ready.
+Having this equipment at your fingertips is phenomenal!
 With IoT being ubiquitous in our day-to-day lives, I assumed that gaining any certification would be trivial.

 All of these IoT devices depend on being able to transmit their information back to MU-TH-ER, or whatever you call “the cloud” if you’re not an Alien fan.
-All that radio frequency (RF) transmission is regulated by the Federal Communications Commission (FCC), to ensure that devices aren’t encroaching on each others’ approved frequencies or broadcasting at unsafe power levels.
+All that radio frequency (RF) transmission is regulated by the Federal Communications Commission (FCC), to ensure that any device isn't encroaching on each others’ approved frequencies or broadcasting at unsafe power levels.

-Want only adding RF modules on your products can lead to enormous fines if your products aren’t properly tested and certified.
+If you only add RF modules on your products, this can lead to enormous fines if your products aren’t properly tested and certified.
 These fines are often per transmitter per day of a violation, so costs rack up quickly if you’ve already deployed a system.

-While we didn’t get fined, we had plenty of other issues with certification.
+While we didn’t get fined, we had plenty of other issues with the certification of our equipment.
 Do not underestimate the importance of planning ahead for certification before your product is launched, or even designed.
 Certification is expensive and time-consuming.
 I assure you, you want to design for it on day one and avoid a respin because you didn’t pass the certification testing.

 What kind of testing and certification do I need?